jonahmajumder/flash/README.md

 ## KNOWN BUGS
 - [X] directory issues with pressing "import"
 - [X] deck naming box goes blank issue (multiline issue)
+- [ ] deck names obscured in choice combo box
 - [ ] recognize all dashes as delimiter?
 - [ ] text overflows on sides of card when no spaces present

 ### Dependencies:

-I use a designated Anaconda virtual environment to build and this program.
+I use a designated Anaconda virtual environment to build and run this program.
 The following is the result of a `condo list` command, displaying installed nonstandard packages:

 <img src="screenshots/conda_list.png" width="400">